How to Start a Balcony Vegetable Garden

 • Zone In on Your Zone: Your climate zone dictates what plants will flourish in your garden.
 Some plants love the chill, while others bask in the sun.
 Knowing your zone helps you pick the right companions for your garden journey.

-• Sunlight Savvy:
+• Sunlight Know-How:

 • Full Sun: Got a spot that's sun-kissed all day?
 Think sunbathers – tomatoes, basil, and lavender will love it.